WebAssembly/spec/spectec/test-prose/TEST.md

   - Or:
     - externaddr' is externaddr.
     - externtype is xt.
-    - Under the context s, the external address externaddr is valid with the external type xt'.
+    - the external address externaddr is valid with the external type xt'.
     - xt' matches the external type xt.

 Externaddr_ok/tag